Aztecs’ Five Suns Creation Myth And Prophecy

 God Of Duality And His Self-Creation

 It all started with the self-creation of Ometeotl, the primary god of the Aztec pantheon.
-Due to his controversial and often debated nature, he is often discussed by scholars, but many sources accept Ometeotl as a god of duality (both male, Ometecuhtli and female, Omecíhuatl), representing opposing features such as good and evil, male and female, dark and light, order and chaos, fire and water, judgment and forgiveness and motion and stillness.
+Due to his controversial and often debated nature, he is often discussed by scholars.
+Still, many sources accept Ometeotl as a god of duality (both male, Ometecuhtli and female, Omecíhuatl), representing opposing features such as good and evil, male and female, dark and light, order and chaos, fire and water, judgment and forgiveness and motion and stillness.

 Accompanied by his female counterpart, Omecíhuatl, he was able to take a step closer to the real physical world and create his offspring, represented by the four Tezcatlipocas.